ecavazos/speks/README.md

 1. Add a **spec/** directory to the root of your project.
 2. Copy speks.js and the lib directory to your **spec/** directory.
 3. Add some specs to your **spec/** directory: ex. example_spec.js
   * note: the "_spec.js" portion of the name is a required convention
 4. Run your specs with the following command: **node spec/speks.js**

 ### Example Spec

 One thing to notice is the use of require in this example.
 I was unable to make node.js require a module that was up a directory.
 As a hack, I modified request.paths so you can require files in your project and node will search for them.
+You can find more examples in the spec directory.

     describe("Sephiroth", function() {